-Another reason why some seek closure in grief is that they believe grief is synonymous only with things that are distressing, painful, and bad.
+Another reason why some seek closure in grief is the belief that grief is synonymous only with things that are distressing, painful, and bad.
 Experiencing the death of a loved one is a nightmare.
-So when I say “grief never ends,” many people hear that as “the nightmare never ends,” which seems unfathomable.
+So when I say "Grief never ends," many people hear that as "The nightmare never ends," which seems unfathomable.

 Like most living organisms, we are pain averse.
 The idea of living with ongoing pain without eventually finding relief goes against our instincts.
 But, grief is far more nuanced and complex than people understand until they've experienced it for themselves.